• Blog

 Blue screen image of brunette man with glasses holding a flying device.

-Image via LucasFilms.
+Image via LucasFilms

 Is there a difference?
 Yes, but it’s not because blue screens perform differently from green screens.
-Any solid color could work, whether bright orange or luminous yellow.
-Chroma keying will still do the same by isolating and removing that color from the scene.
+Though, technically any solid color could work—since chroma keying will still isolate and remove that color from the scene—when a blue screen is used over a green screen, it’s usually for a few specific reasons.

 Fighting Marvel scene in front of blue screen.

-Image via Marvel Studios.
+Image via Marvel Studios

-First, in the days of film stock, blue emulsion was more responsive, making blue screens a better choice.
+In the days of film stock, blue emulsion was more responsive, making blue screens a better choice.
 For exterior shots or studio sets replicating outdoor locations, green screens can clash with natural elements like grass, causing issues with keying.
 In these cases, a blue screen avoids these conflicts.
-Additionally, for night scenes, blue screens tend to work better because they reflect less light than green, reducing light spill and color contamination, and they hold up well in lower-light settings.